seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 What you have charged me with, that have I done;
 'Tis past, and so am I. But what art thou
 That hast this fortune on me?
 If thou'rt noble,
-I do forgive thee.
+I do forgive thee. /

 **EDGAR**
+/ Let's exchange charity.
 I am no less in blood than thou art, Edmund;
 My name is Edgar, and thy father's son.
 The gods are just, and of our pleasant vices
 Make instruments to plague us:
 The dark and vicious place where thee he got
-Cost him his eyes.
+Cost him his eyes. /

 **EDMUND**
-Thou hast spoken right, 'tis true;
+/ Thou hast spoken right, 'tis true;
 The wheel is come full circle: I am here.

 **ALBANY**